-Convert everyday images between JPG, PNG, WebP, and SVG formats.
-Fast browser-based conversion with quality control and transparency support.
+Convert images between JPG, PNG, WebP, AVIF, and SVG with quality and transparency control.
+Includes a JPG compressor and an SVG rasterizer.

 Image format conversion is one of the most routine tasks for web developers, designers, and content creators.
 JPG is the go-to format for photographs, PNG handles graphics that need transparency, and WebP delivers better compression than both for modern browsers.
 Knowing which format to use — and how to convert between them efficiently — is essential for web performance and compatibility.